Azure/Enterprise-Scale-for-AVS/well-architected/design-areas/infrastructure.md

 #### Impact: _Reliability_

 When sizing for an application, ensure the VM is sized to handle the workload at peak performance.
 The application should also be able to operate with reduced functionality or degraded performance in the case of an outage.
-In a failure event, design for resilience to respond to outages and deliver reliability.
-The application should therefore be designed to operate even when impacted by regional, zonal, service, or component failures across critical application scenarios and functionality.
+In a failure event, design for resilience to respond to outages and deliver reliability even when impacted by regional, zonal, service, or component failures impact critical application functionality.
 Scaling vertically is the ability of the virtual machine to add more resources to the individual hosts.
 This requires picking the right SKU, powering the host down, and adding more resources from an ESXi host with those resources available.
-This can be disruptive as it requires downtime, so scaling horizontally should also be considered in the workload design.
-Horizontal scaling is the ability to dynamically span the workload across multiple virtual machines.

 ### Assessment questions

 - Is application scaling based on vertical and or horizontal scaling?

+The downtime associated with vertical scaling may disrupt the business, so consider scaling horizontally in the workload design.
+Horizontal scaling is the ability to dynamically span the workload across multiple virtual machines.
+This typically involves leveraging vSphere features like resource allocation settings, VM templates, cloning, or dynamic resource allocation techniques.
+For example, if you want to distribute traffic across three separate VMs, you would want those on three separate hosts for high availability.

+### Recommendations
+- Use [Auto-scale for Azure VMware Solution](https://github.com/Azure/azure-vmware-solution/tree/main/avs-autoscale) to define performance metrics to be used for scale-in or scale-out operations in Azure VMware Solution cluster nodes.

-One way to do so is by configuring affinity rules.
+One way to ensure resource availability is through affinity rules.
 By configuring affinity rules, administrators have more control over VM placement, enabling the VMs to be distributed according to specific requirements, performance considerations, availability needs, or licensing constraints.

+ For VMs deployed with HA or clustering within the Azure VMware Solution, creating anti-affinity rules to keep your VMs apart and on separate hosts is highly recommended.

+If one host experiences an issue or failure, the anti-affinity rule enforces distribution across multiple hosts, ensuring that the impact is limited and the availability of applications or services is maintained.

+### Assessment questions

+- Are Affinity/Anti-Affinity rules in place to keep VMs apart in the event of host failures?

 ### Recommendations
 - When a low-latent communication path is required from VM to VM, use affinity rules so that they live on the same hosts
-- When VM's supporting the application need fault tolerance or to optimize host performance through resource distribution, use VM to VM affinity.
+- When VMs supporting the application need fault tolerance or to optimize host performance through resource distribution, use VM-to-VM affinity.

-You may also want to design your hosts to scale horizontally.
-For example, if you want to distribute traffic across three separate VM's, you would want those on three separate hosts for high availability.
-If one host experiences an issue or failure, the anti-affinity rule enforces distribution across multiple hosts, ensuring that the impact is limited and the availability of applications or services is maintained.

-- For VMs deployed with HA or clustering within the Azure VMware Solution, it is highly recommended to create anti-affinity rules to keep your VMs apart and on separate hosts.
+- For VMs deployed with HA or clustering within the Azure VMware Solution, create anti-affinity rules to keep VMs apart and on separate hosts

-* Use [Auto-scale for Azure VMware Solution](https://github.com/Azure/azure-vmware-solution/tree/main/avs-autoscale) to define performance metrics to be used for scale-in or scale-out operations in Azure VMware Solution cluster nodes.

-### Assessment questions

-- Are workloads designed to make use of  affinity and anti-affinity policies?
-- Are Anti-Affinity rules in place to keep VMs apart in the event of host failures?

 ## Storage
 #### Impact: _Reliability_, _Performance_